gem/oq-engine/doc/manual/sep/sep_models.rst

 category.
 The ground settlement amplitudes are given in Table 3 for the portion of a soil deposit estimated to experience liquefaction at a given ground motion level.
-The expected settlements at the site is the product of the probability of liquefaction and the characteristic settlement amplitude corresponding to the liquefaction susceptibility category (LSC).
+The expected settlements at the site is the product of the probability of liquefaction (equation 1) and the characteristic settlement amplitude corresponding to the liquefaction susceptibility category (LSC).

 +----------------+-----------------------+
 | LSC            | Settlements (inches)  |